-- Advanced Elective: At least six hours must be chosen from the approved list of advanced electives. - Math/Computational Elective: Up to six hours may be chosen from the approved list of math/computational electives or six more hours of advanced electives. - Foundational Elective: Up to three hours may be chosen from the approved list of foundational electives or three more hours of advanced or math/computational electives.
+- Advanced Elective: At least six hours must be chosen from the approved list of advanced electives. - Math/Computational Elective: Up to six hours may be chosen from the approved list of math/computational electives or six more hours of advanced electives. - Foundational Elective: Three hours must be chosen from the approved list of foundational electives.